Abdoamroo91/E-commerce/README.md

 # E-commerce
-It's a simple website which is made using vanilla javaScript
+It's a simple e-commerce website which is made using vanilla javaScript